Deep-MI/Deep-MI.github.io/research/fastsurfer.md

 ### Tool and Paper

 - FastSurfer is available as open source at [github](https://github.com/deep-mi/FastSurfer).

+- Documentation, usage and installation instructions are available [here](/FastSurfer).

-- An accompanying set of quality control tools can be found at [github](https://github.com/deep-mi/qatools-python)
+- An accompanying set of quality control tools can be found at [github](https://github.com/deep-mi/qatools-python).

 - In-depth information about FastSurfer can be found in our [paper](https://doi.org/10.1016/j.neuroimage.2020.117012).